 Take a similar approach next time you spot your cat napping or gazing out of the window and go and settle down close by.
 You might find it also brings you a few moments of calm contemplation to boot.
 Or that you actually really enjoy staring at birds outside your window.

-Well, don’t necessarily share everything you eat with your cat — after all, many foodstuffs like garlic, onions and coffee are toxic to cats and should definitely not be on your cat’s menu — but letting her sniff your beer or trying a tiny morsel of salmon while you eat at the dinner table is a way to bring your cohabiting worlds closer together.
+Well, don’t necessarily share everything you eat with your cat–after all, many foodstuffs like garlic, onions, and coffee are toxic to cats and should definitely not be on their menu–but letting them sniff your juice or try a tiny morsel of salmon while you eat at the dinner table is a way to bring your cohabiting worlds closer together.

-Likewise, make a point to feed your cat her evening meal at the same time as you sit down to eat yourself — although don’t be tempted to taste test that premium freeze-dried venison you’ve decided to serve up for the four-legged diner.
+Likewise, make a point to feed your cat her evening meal at the same time as you sit down to eat yourself.
+Although, don’t be tempted to taste test that premium freeze-dried venison you’ve decided to serve up for the four-legged diner.
+Cats only.